nipo/nsl/lib/nsl_amba/address/index.rst

 ---------------

-Address vectors can be created manually, or by calling ``routing_table()`` function.
+Address vectors can be created manually, or by calling :vhdl:function:`routing_table <nsl_amba.address.routing_table>` function.
 It accepts from 1 to 16 address strings as argument and yields a vector of relevant length.

 Lookup
 ------